cloudsoft/brooklyn-hyperledger-kubernetes/README.md

 Use [this guide](http://docs.cloudsoft.io/tutorials/tutorial-get-amp-running.html) to install AMP on your OS using the "DIY" option (downloading a `tar.gz` archive).

-Before starting AMP, download the latest release JAR from this repository and place it in the `deploy` folder inside the expanded AMP directory.

 ### Step 2: Deploy a Kubernetes Cluster

 **NOTE**: You can skip this step if you already have a Kubernetes cluster running.